Josh Farro: Novel American (2011–2014)

 On February 2, 2011, Farro announced he had established a Twitter account for his new band, Novel American.
 The band included high school friends Van Beasley, Tyler Ward, and Ryan Clark, each formerly of the band Cecil Adora.
 Unlike in Paramore, Farro relegated himself to guitar in the new project, saying, "I never wanted to sing.
 My voice — and this is not false humility — is just not that good."

 On February 22, 2011, the band announced Farro's brother Zac would replace Tyler Ward on drums.
 However, on May 23, 2014, Farro stated that he had scrapped the project entirely, primarily due to the lack of a suitable vocalist.

 Farro (2014–2017)

 In May 2014, Farro announced on Twitter that he had scrapped his previous band, Novel American, because "nothing was going anywhere".
 Later that year, he announced the name of his solo project, Farro.
 His debut single, "Color Rush", was released in November 2014, with a music video appearing on YouTube.
 Farro released his debut album, Walkways, independently on February 5, 2016.

 He announced a mini tour to support the album throughout the year.
 On May 19, 2017, he announced on Twitter that he is writing for his second album, however there has been no update on a release date since.

+Poets & Prophets (2018–Present)

+On February 6, 2026, it was announced that Farro, alongside Rebekah White Williams, Mitch Wong, and Tommy Iceland had joined to create Poets and Prophets, a contemporary Christian music collective.
+They were signed to Fair Trade Services, and their debut single, "Make Room", was released on March 13, 2026.